marcdurocher/serial-python/README.md

 ## Experiments around Python functions serialization.

+### First approach : focusing on preditive function and reuse as a REST API
 __Endpoint.py__ exposes a function as "REST RPC" service.
 (Listening on port 8080 from the localhost currently)